Spatial Ecology & Remote Sensing

 Our research interests focus on the role of vegetation, its composition and structure on land surface processes and climate feedbacks.
 Radiation is one of the key factors linking land surface and atmospheric processes.
 At the same time, radiation is a limiting growth factor of vegetation, be it in the short wavelength range as photosynthetically active radiation or in the longwave domain as temperature.
 Our goal is to contribute to ecological and climatological questions through combined field and satellite radiation measurements, radiative modelling, and ecological experimental approaches, from the plant to the landscape scale.

-Methodologically, the emphasis lies on continuous process-related ecosystem variables (e.g. albedo and plant functional types), going beyond traditional land cover types with spatially sharp class boundaries.
-Our focus is on vegetation dynamics and related carbon processes in Northeastern Siberian tundra, while we contribute to ongoing research in animal movement in the Okavango delta in Botswana, and on the Aldabra atoll.
+The emphasis lies on continuous process-related ecosystem variables (e.g. albedo, plant traits), going beyond traditional land cover types with spatially discrete class boundaries.
+Our focus is on vegetation dynamics, biodiversity and related permafrost-vegetation-atmosphere processes in Northeastern Siberian tundra.

 - Vegetation composition and changes in Siberian tundra ecosystems

 - Arctic shrub encroachment and related feedbacks to permafrost and climate

 - Land surface reflectance and albedo definitions and measurements

 - Spatial patterns of vegetation and animal movement

 - CEOS Land product validation (LPV)